confetti-framework/docs/configuration.md

 <a name="retrieving-environment-configuration"></a>
 ### Retrieving Environment Configuration

-All of the variables listed in this file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
-However, you may use the `env` helper to retrieve values from these variables in your configuration files.
-In fact, if you review the Lanvard configuration files, you will notice several of the options already using this helper:
+All of the variables listed in this file will be loaded when your application is running for the first time.
+However, you may use the `environment` package to retrieve values from these variables in your configuration files.
+In fact, if you review the Lanvard configuration files, you will notice several of the options already using this package:

-    'debug' => env('APP_DEBUG', false),
+    Url: environment.StrEnvOr("APP_URL", "http://localhost"),

-The second value passed to the `env` function is the "default value".
+The second value passed to the `StrEnvOr` function is the "default value".
 This value will be used if no environment variable exists for the given key.

 <a name="determining-the-current-environment"></a>
 ### Determining The Current Environment

 The current application environment is determined via the `APP_ENV` variable from your `.env` file.
-You may access this value via the `environment` method on the `App` [facade](/docs/{{version}}/facades):
+You may access this value via the `Environment` method on the `Application` struct:

-    $environment = App::environment();
+    app.Environment()

-You may also pass arguments to the `environment` method to check if the environment matches a given value.
+You may also pass arguments to the `IsEnvironment` method to check if the environment matches a given value.
 The method will return `true` if the environment matches any of the given values:

-    if (App::environment('local')) {
+    if app.IsEnvironment("local") {
         // The environment is local
     }

-    if (App::environment(['local', 'staging'])) {
+    if app.IsEnvironment("local", "staging") {
         // The environment is either local OR staging...
     }

 > {tip} The current application environment detection can be overridden by a server-level `APP_ENV` environment variable.
 This can be useful when you need to share the same application for different environment configurations, so you can set up a given host to match a given environment in your server's configurations.

-<a name="hiding-environment-variables-from-debug"></a>
-### Hiding Environment Variables From Debug Pages

-When an exception is uncaught and the `APP_DEBUG` environment variable is `true`, the debug page will show all environment variables and their contents.
-In some cases you may want to obscure certain variables.
-You may do this by updating the `debug_blacklist` option in your `config/app.php` configuration file.

-Some variables are available in both the environment variables and the server / request data.
-Therefore, you may need to blacklist them for both `$_ENV` and `$_SERVER`:

-    return [

-        // ...

-        'debug_blacklist' => [
-            '_ENV' => [
-                'APP_KEY',
-                'DB_PASSWORD',
-            ],

-            '_SERVER' => [
-                'APP_KEY',
-                'DB_PASSWORD',
-            ],

-            '_POST' => [
-                'password',
-            ],
-        ],
-    ];

 <a name="accessing-configuration-values"></a>
 ## Accessing Configuration Values

-You may easily access your configuration values using the global `config` helper function from anywhere in your application.
-The configuration values may be accessed using "dot" syntax, which includes the name of the file and option you wish to access.
-A default value may also be specified and will be returned if the configuration option does not exist:

-    $value = config('app.timezone');

-To set configuration values at runtime, pass an array to the `config` helper:

-    config(['app.timezone' => 'America/Chicago']);
+Retrieving a configuration is very easy.
+Because of strict typing you have fully autocomplete:

+    config.App.LineSeparator

+If the configuration contains a type with methods, you can also use its methods:

+    config.App.BasePath.StoragePath()

 <a name="configuration-caching"></a>
 ## Configuration Caching

-To give your application a speed boost, you should cache all of your configuration files into a single file using the `config:cache` Artisan command.
-This will combine all of the configuration options for your application into a single file which will be loaded quickly by the framework.

-You should typically run the `php artisan config:cache` command as part of your production deployment routine.
-The command should not be run during local development as configuration options will frequently need to be changed during the course of your application's development.

-> {note} If you execute the `config:cache` command during your deployment process, you should be sure that you are only calling the `env` function from within your configuration files.
-Once the configuration has been cached, the `.env` file will not be loaded and all calls to the `env` function will return `null`.

-<a name="maintenance-mode"></a>
-## Maintenance Mode

-When your application is in maintenance mode, a custom view will be displayed for all requests into your application.
-This makes it easy to "disable" your application while it is updating or when you are performing maintenance.
-A maintenance mode check is included in the default middleware stack for your application.
-If the application is in maintenance mode, a `MaintenanceModeException` will be thrown with a status code of 503.

-To enable maintenance mode, execute the `down` Artisan command:

-    php artisan down

-You may also provide `message` and `retry` options to the `down` command.
-The `message` value may be used to display or log a custom message, while the `retry` value will be set as the `Retry-After` HTTP header's value:

-    php artisan down --message="Upgrading Database" --retry=60

-Even while in maintenance mode, specific IP addresses or networks may be allowed to access the application using the command's `allow` option:

-    php artisan down --allow=127.0.0.1 --allow=192.168.0.0/16

-To disable maintenance mode, use the `up` command:

-    php artisan up

-> {tip} You may customize the default maintenance mode template by defining your own template at `resources/views/errors/503.blade.php`.

-#### Maintenance Mode & Queues

-While your application is in maintenance mode, no [queued jobs](/docs/{{version}}/queues) will be handled.
-The jobs will continue to be handled as normal once the application is out of maintenance mode.

-#### Alternatives To Maintenance Mode

-Since maintenance mode requires your application to have several seconds of downtime, consider alternatives like [Envoyer](https://envoyer.io) to accomplish zero-downtime deployment with Lanvard.
+Configuration is built at the start when you run the application.
+So you don't have to cache the configuration manually.